Final report for EDS22-32

 Prior to receiving SARE funds, the NCSU College of Agriculture and Life Sciences funded a workshop series in the spring of 2022 to promote improved management practices.
 These three workshops included a lambing/kidding school, on-farm producer workshop related to health and nutrition, and an on-farm grazing school.
 This started the momentum that led into the SARE funded programs.

 Environmental and economic benefits have been realized through better animal and forage management.
-Through the numerous workshops and webinars conducted over the last two years, we have provided producers with information on all facets of animal management including forage and grazing management, lambing and kidding, genetic selection for adaptability traits (parasite resistance for example), and improving reproductive outcomes.
+Through the numerous workshops and webinars conducted over the last three years, we have provided producers with information on all facets of animal management including forage and grazing management, lambing and kidding, genetic selection for adaptability traits (parasite resistance for example), and improving reproductive outcomes.
 This information has been presented in the context of data driven decision making with farm profitability in mind.
 Based on producer feedback in evaluations, these producers plan on adopting many of these management practices.

 To build on the NCSRIP, the program team was awarded a National Sheep Industry Improvement Center Grant to start the Lead Shepherd Program.
 This program focuses on innovative management practices and networking to allow mentorship opportunities for producers.
 This program has worked in conjunction with the SARE funded NCSRIP to provide social benefits through improved communication and producer networking opportunities.

-One outcome project leaders have realized is the challenge in balancing the needs of new producers with those of more seasoned producers.
+One outcome project leaders have realized is the challenge of balancing the needs of new producers with those of more seasoned producers.
 With the growing number of new producers, we have shifted some focus to this demographic while still including more advanced information for experienced producers.
 Long-term sustainability and growth in the small ruminant industry relies on informed decision making and using tools and technology for more accurate and efficient management.
 To address some of the needs from this new producer demographic, more focused programs were implemented in Year 2 such as the lambing and kidding school.
 The available seats for this program were filled in only 5 hours after registration opened and I received 15+ emails from individuals and families hoping to be on the waitlist or attend future programs of this kind.
 This supports the demand for this type of basic training.

 Information Products